Skip to content

 However, the Critical CSS feature must be assessed as incorrectly implemented.

-The output of JS and CSS via Cgi results in a slightly higher server load.
+The output of JS and CSS via CGI results in a slightly higher server load.

 We would clearly recommend Jetpack Boost, with the reservations mentioned above … if we didn’t know IndexReloaded.